 Method 1: Mediation

 During mediation, attorneys present the case from their client’s point of view, and discuss the facts of the case in relation to the law.
 For example, the matter of negligence and liability is often discussed heavily during this time.
 The mediation process relies very much on parties being able to personally tell their stories and be heard by the opposing party.

 Method 2: Arbitration

 An arbitrator can be an attorney, a field expert, or maybe even a retired judge.
 Typically the parties will pay for the arbitrator’s services.
 In this case, sometimes parties choose to submit their case to arbitration strictly because it is faster and less costly than going to court.
 However, cases can also reach arbitration when a judge believes that a reasonable settlement can be in reach without the court process.

-today to receive the answers you need and the service you deserve.
+If you’ve been involved in a personal injury accident, it’s only natural for you to have questions and concerns.
+Contact our trusted legal team today to receive the answers you need and the service you deserve.